Matthew-Maclean/japari-librarian/README.md

     - `.secrets/secret.txt`: Contains the reddit bot client secret.
     - `.secrets/user.txt`: The reddit account username that the bot will use.
     - `.secrets/pass.txt`: The reddit account password that the bot will use.
+    - `.secrets/maintainer.txt`: The reddit username of the maintainer

     All of these files are assumed to have a trailing newline.
 The `$trail` argument decides how many character from the end to strip.
 If you don't want to use a